Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

 save the changes and run it
 IT IS WORKING..!

-Modify the Index.cshtml and then deleted it and added the javaScript instead of it
+Modify the Index.cshtml and then deleted it and added the javaScript inside the category.js